HunterBelanger/papillon-ndl/docs/index.rst

 secondary angle and energy distributions, and provide access to much more data!

-Written in C++17 with object orientation, the library provides an easy way to the data you need out of ACE files, and fast.
-A Python API is also generated using Pybind11, allowing you the same speedy access through Python, without having to learn a second API !
-This is a great option for when you want to make plots of cross sections, or certain distributions.
+Written in C++17 with object orientation, the library provides an easy way to get the data you need out of ACE files, and fast.
+A Python API is also generated using Pybind11, allowing you the same speedy access through Python, without having to learn a second API!
+This is a great option for when you want to make plots of cross sections, or angle/energy distributions.

 Currently, only continuous energy neutron data is supported (without photon production or heating data for now).
 In the future, we hope to add continuous